Delegate Trent Kittleman

 Delegate Anne Healey represents District 22 (Prince George’s County) in the Maryland House of Delegates.
 She is the Chair of the Rules and Executive Nominations Committee and a member of the Environment and Transportation Committee where she chairs the Subcommittee on Local Government and Bi-County Agencies.
 She is an associate member of the Veterans Caucus and the Latino Caucus.
 She served on the Ways and Means Committee for 16 years and was Vice-Chair for 10 years before becoming House Chair of the Joint Committee on Administrative, Executive and Legislative Review (AELR) and moving to the Environmental Matters Committee, which has now become the Environment and Transportation Committee.
 In recent years, she was a member of the Task Force to Study Recording Deeds for Victims of Domestic Violence Task Force and a Study on a Post-Labor Day Start Date for Maryland Public School.
 Delegate Healey earned a Bachelor’s degree from Marywood College and a Master’s degree from Catholic University of America.

 Second Vice President

 Delegate Lauren Arikan

 Delegate Lauren Arikan represents District 7 (Baltimore and Harford Counties) in the Maryland House of Delegates.
 She is the Deputy Minority Whip in the Senate and serves on the Judiciary Committee including its Criminal Law and Procedure Subcommittee and its Juvenile Law Subcommittee.
-She is a member of the Harford County Republic Women's Club and the Maryland Federation of Republican Women.
+She is a member of the Hartford County Republic Women's Club and the Maryland Federation of Republican Women.
 Delegate Aikan is the Vice President, Victoria Russell Foundation and the founder of Love Maryland PAC - an organization dedicated to protecting parental rights and medical autonomy.
 Delegate Aikan earned a Bachelor’s Degree In English Language and Literature from the University of Baltimore.